 Every Document Type has properties.
-These are the fields that the content editor is allowed to edit for the node.
+These are the fields that the content editor is allowed to edit for the content node.

 Media items are used to store assets like images and video within the Media section and can be referenced from your content.
-Read more about Media

-Media Types are very similar to Document Types in Umbraco except they are specifically for media items in the media section.
+Media Types are very similar to Document Types in Umbraco, except they are specifically for media items in the Media section.

 A parameter editor defines the usage of a property editor for use as a parameter for Macros.
-Read more about the Macro Parameter Editor

 Content Templates provide a blueprint for content nodes based on an existing node.